eganapamo/SOC-Portfolio/investigations/07-ssh-bruteforce-analysis.md

 ## Analysis
 Log review identified repeated failed SSH login attempts from a single source.

 Multiple authentication failures originating from one IP address is a common indicator of brute-force attack activity.
-In this lab environment, the source IP was localhost (::1), confirming the activity was simulated.
+In my lab environment, the source IP was localhost (::1), confirming the activity was simulated.

 This pattern reflects real-world attack behavior where attackers repeatedly attempt password guesses against exposed SSH services.